-In some cases, a hospital, nursing home or doctor can harm the patient.
-One can submit to a routine medical procedure and end up experiencing unforeseen side effects and complications down the road because of a doctor’s negligence.
-Alternatively, a doctor may fail to properly diagnose a serious condition or fail to follow proper protocol to send you for further testing.
-This can result in the suffering of unnecessary pain as a result of the medical professional’s negligence.
+It’s never expected to visit a hospital for treatment and end up filing a claim against healthcare providers.
+You may undergo a routine medical procedure and suffer unforeseen side effects and complications down the road due to a doctor’s negligence.
+Alternatively, a doctor may fail to diagnose a serious condition or follow proper protocol to refer you for further testing.
+These situations can cause unnecessary pain and suffering due to the medical professional’s negligence.

-If you have come across any of these issues, or you suspect that you’ve experienced medical malpractice, you may be entitled to a settlement or judgment in a proper court of law.
-A qualified Fort Bend County medical malpractice attorney can help you get the financial compensation you deserve.
-Call our lawyers today to assist you in claiming the money for which you or your family members are entitled.
+The National Institutes of Health (NIH) highlights medical negligence as a common occurrence in the U.S. If you have experienced any of these issues, or you suspect medical malpractice, you may be entitled to a settlement in a court of law.
+A qualified Fort Bend County medical malpractice attorney can help you obtain the financial compensation you deserve.
+Contact our lawyers today to set up an initial consultation.

-It is likely that you have signed the informed consent form, which states that the health care provider has explained the risks associated with a given procedure to you, and that you clearly understood those risks.
-Despite this form, you are still in a position of suing that doctor with the assistance of a Fort Bend County medical malpractice lawyer.
-However, this claim will only be valid if the hospital, doctor or nurse failed to undertake their duties as per the acceptable standards of care.
+It is probable that you have signed an informed consent form, which confirms that your healthcare provider has informed you of the risks associated with a particular procedure and that you have understood those risks clearly.
+Despite signing this form, you can still file a lawsuit against a doctor with the help of a Fort Bend County medical malpractice lawyer.
+However, this claim will only be considered valid if the hospital, doctor or nurse has failed to perform their duties according to the accepted standards of care.